 For example, a running T-shirt costs $25.
 This customer is buying two, so you would need to write the total value of two T-shirts, which is $25 x 2 = $50.

 The subtotal is the summation of all the items before taxes and/or any additional fees.
-Add up the cost of each line and write the total number under the list of products on the price column.
+Add up the cost of each line and write the total number under the list of products in the price column.

-7. Taxes, additional charges, and grand total
+Step 7.
+Add taxes, additional charges, and the grand total

 Include any applicable taxes by multiplying the subtotal figure with the tax percentage.
-Also, add any other additional charges such as delivery fees.
+Also, add any other additional charges, such as delivery fees.
 List the name of your taxes and other fees on the left side under the subtotal and their cost on the price column.

-Now, add all the numbers to get the grand total, or the amount that your customer has to pay.
+Now, add all the numbers to get the grand total or the amount that your customer has to pay.
 Write the figure you get at the bottom of the receipt.
 You will always see a designated line to write your totals.

 So, there you go, that’s how to fill in a receipt!